 - 1. Click Organizations

 - 2. Click the organization name

 - 3. Click Add relay setting

 - 4. Ensure the Enabled checkbox is checked

-- 5. Enter the username in the SMTP-AUTH username field

-- 6. Enter the password in the SMTP-AUTH password field

-- 7. Reenter the password in the Retype Password field

-- 8. Click Add settings
+- 5. Enter the username in the SMTP-AUTH username field - 6.
+Enter the password in the SMTP-AUTH password field - 7.
+Reenter the password in the Retype Password field - 8.
+Enter a description in the Description field - 9.
+Click Add settings